allthingstalk/arduino-wifi-sdk/README.md

 # Debug

-The library outputs useful information such as your WiFi details, AllThingsTalk connection details, connection status details and errors, messages going in/out, raw messages and much, much more.
+The library outputs useful information such as your WiFi details, AllThingsTalk connection details, connection status details and errors, asset creation results, messages going in/out, raw messages and much, much more.

 > When choosing a baud rate, if your board supports it, you should go for 115200 or higher, because higher speed baud rates mean less time wasted (by the CPU) outputting messages, therefore not halting your code.